dcdpr/did-btc1/chapters/Appendix-SMT.md

 From this, the verifier can infer that:

-* position 12 (1100) is not allocated or has been allocated to an unknown DID that hasn't been updated;
+* index 12 (1100) is not allocated or has been allocated to an unknown DID that hasn't been updated;
-* the DID at position 14 (1110) has not been updated;
+* the DID at index 14 (1110) has not been updated;
-* position 15 (1111) is not allocated or has been allocated to an unknown DID that hasn't been updated;
+* index 15 (1111) is not allocated or has been allocated to an unknown DID that hasn't been updated;
-* one or more unknown DIDs at positions 8-11 (1000-1011) have been updated; and
+* one or more unknown DIDs at indexes 8-11 (1000-1011) have been updated; and
-* the DID at position 5 (0101) may have been updated (probability ≥ 1/8).
+* the DID at index 5 (0101) may have been updated (probability ≥ 1/8).

 To mitigate this, inclusion and non-inclusion should be indistinguishable, i.e., there should not be a reserved value of 0 indicating a null payload.
 It is still necessary to identify empty branches (otherwise the hash calculation time becomes impossibly large), so the reserved value of 0 is retained for that purpose.
 The following (revised) algorithm meets these requirements:

-* A DID’s position is the SHA256 hash of the DID.
+* A DID’s index is the SHA256 hash of the DID.
 * A signal- and DID-specific 256-bit nonce shall be generated by the DID controller, regardless of update or non-update status.
-* The value at the DID’s position for the signal is the nonce xored with the hash of the ::BTC1 Update:: for that signal (0 if null).
+* The value at the DID’s index for the signal is the nonce xored with the hash of the ::BTC1 Update:: for that signal (0 if null).
     * If the DID controller is responsible for providing the value, the nature of the signal (update or non-update) is hidden from the aggregator.
 * The value of the parent node is the hash of the concatenation of the 256-bit left child value (0 if the left branch is empty) and the 256-bit right child value (0 if the right branch is empty).
     * One or both of the left and right branches is non-empty.